 One of the primary reasons employees opt to come to the office is for face-to-face interactions and collaborative work.
 Design the office to include various types of collaboration spaces, such as open meeting areas, brainstorming zones, and huddle rooms equipped with modern technology for seamless communication and idea sharing.

-4. Flexible Booking System:
+4. Implement an Easy Desk Booking System:

 Implement a user-friendly booking system for office spaces.
 Allow employees to reserve desks or meeting rooms in advance, ensuring they can plan their office visits effectively.
 This system can also help prevent overcrowding and maintain a safe and comfortable workspace.
 Officely does this all from within Slack, making it easy for your team to adopt and use.